addisonglobal/frontend-technical-test/README.md

 /** Event Entity */
 type EventType = {
-    id: string,
+    id: string;
-    name: string,
+    name: string;
-    markets: MarketType[],
+    markets: MarketType[];
 };

 /** Market Entity */
 type MarketType = {
-    id: string,
+    id: string;
-    name: string,
+    name: string;
-    markets: SelectionType[],
+    markets: SelectionType[];
 }

 /** Selection Entity */
 type SelectionType = {
-    id: string,
+    id: string;
-    name: string,
+    name: string;
-    price: number,
+    price: number;
 }
 ```

 ## Technology

 At Addison Global, we're big fans of React.
-Our stack consists of React, Hooks, Typescript, State machines with Xstate, Ramda.js, CSS in JS with Emotion, Cypress and Jest. we encourage you to solve the task in this stack, if you're comfortable with it.
-Solutions using React are preferred.
-If you choose to use web platform to implement your solution then <a href="https://github.com/facebookincubator/create-react-app" target="_blank">create-react-app</a> is a standard way of starting the project.
+Our stack consists of React (with hooks), TypeScript, XState, RxJS, Ramda, CSS in JS with Emotion.
+We are using Cypress for integration tests and Jest for unit tests.
+We encourage you to solve the task in this stack, if you're comfortable with it.
+Solutions using React are preferred. <a href="https://github.com/facebookincubator/create-react-app" target="_blank">create-react-app</a> is a standard option to create a new React project and you are free to use it if you choose to.

 You're also free to use a component library to get you started and any other package that you find required.

-Static type checking is a great way to introduce additional level of safety into your code and we welcome both solutions written using Flow or TypeScript.
+Static type checking is a great way to introduce additional level of safety into your code and we welcome solutions written in TypeScript (or Flow, if you are more familiar with it).

 **Despite the above stack, we accept answers using different choices of libraries as long as you keep React.js.**